Usage Guide

 </configuration>

-With the depth "4" only violations between common, gui and business will be checked.
+With depth "4", only violations between common, gui, and business will be checked.

 Exclude packages from check

-Additional to the both strategies above packages can be excluded from check by defining excludedPackages tag.
+Additional to both strategies above, packages can be excluded from the check by defining the excludedPackages tag.

 <configuration>